zhangguiyu/django-cms-saq/README.md

 questions grouped by tags.
 Scores are displayed as percentages of the maximum score available for each group.

+### Progress Bar

+This simply adds a progress bar to any page that is part of the questionnaire.
+It displays the number of answered questions out of the total available in the entire tree.
+You can also filter out optional questions to show progress on required questions only (though this won't count answers to optional questions, so might be misleading).

 ## Adding your own analysis -- how to access user submissions

 Each user submission is stored in a `cms_saq.models.Submission` object, which